 The Teratology Society is made up of nearly 700 members worldwide specializing in a variety of disciplines, including developmental biology and toxicology, reproduction and endocrinology, epidemiology, cell and molecular biology, nutritional biochemistry, and genetics as well as the clinical disciplines of prenatal medicine, pediatrics, obstetrics, neonatology, medical genetics, and teratogen risk counseling.
 Scientists interested in membership in the Teratology Society are encouraged to visit http://www.teratology.org

 The society's official journal, Birth Defects Research, is published by John Wiley & Sons (http://onlinelibrary.wiley.com/journal/10.1002/(ISSN)2472-1727) in partnership with the Teratology Society.

-*News Release by The Teratology Society: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+(i)This information is from an external source (The Teratology Society).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.